Educational

 To write your summary, click on REQUIRED ESSAYS and choose the JAS that you would like to complete.
 A writing program will automatically launch where you can write your summary.
 When you are ready to stop, click SAVE.
 Prior to course submission you may go back at any point to edit your summaries but you must be certain to click SAVE once you are done with your edits.
 For more information on the features of this assignment, please consult the HELP menu.

-Karen Lea holds a Ph.D. in education.
-Dr. Lea has fifteen years of experience teaching at the K–12 level and another fourteen years’ experience teaching education courses at the undergraduate and post-graduate levels.
-Those fourteen years in higher education included six years as a dean at a university and seven additional years in charge of assessment and accreditation at a university.
-Currently, she is a lead program development owner at Western Governors University.
-Dr. Lea has been professionally published more than fifteen times and has served on over a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.
+Karen Lea holds a Ph.D. in education, has TEFL certification, and has been Project Management Professional certified.
+Dr. Lea has 15 years’ experience teaching at the K–12 level and another 17 years’ experience teaching education and leadership courses at the undergraduate and post-graduate levels.
+She has decades of experience developing online course content and assessment and teaching online.
+Dr. Lea has been professionally published over 15times and has served on more than a dozen panels and boards, including serving on the NCATE (CAEP) Board of Examiners.

 You may contact the instructor by emailing karen_lea@virtualeduc.com or by calling 509-891-7219, Monday through Friday, 8:00 a.m. – 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches, or other issues that involve the operation of the course.